tfabris/BlueGigaEmpeg/README.md

 takes care of that now.
 No amp remote wire because there is no amp connected directly to the empeg.
 No aux connection to the empeg, etc.

-In this situation, the empeg does not have a 12v constant power concept at all, and will not go into sleep mode when you turn off the ignition.
-However it, and the Bluetooth, will always power on and off at the same time as the car's headunit, and nothing will get confused.
-You might lose the date/time information on the empeg sometimes, but your modern car likely has a perfectly functional clock of its own.
+In this situation, the empeg does not receive a 12v constant power source at all, and will completely lose all power when you turn off the ignition, rather than going into sleep mode.
+The empeg and its attached BlueGigaEmpeg module will always power on and off at the same time as the car sterep, and nothing will get confused about power state.
+You might lose the date/time information on the empeg sometimes, but your modern car likely has a perfectly functional clock of its own and so you don't need the empeg to keep time for you.

-You'll notice that the empeg tuner connector only supplies power if the empeg is awake.
-If you put the empeg into sleep mode via a long press on the top button, it will go to sleep, but that also means the Arduino+Bluetooth assembly stops receiving power.
-This is actually good: you want to be able to turn the Bluetooth on and off and reboot it sometimes, and it's easy to do that just by sleeping and waking the player by hand.
-Most of the time I leave the player awake, so that when I shut off the car ignition, the player fully shuts down, and then when I start my car again, the empeg starts up in "awake" mode and immediately supplies power to the Bluetooth assembly which then autoconnects to the car stereo head unit.

 Debug Bluetooth connection if needed